 How to Report

-The University strongly encourages you to report incidents of sexual harassment, sexual assault, dating violence, domestic violence, stalking or retaliation.
+The University strongly encourages you to report incidents of sexual harassment, sexual assault, dating violence, domestic violence, stalking and retaliation.

 Reporting to the University

-To report an incident of sexual assault, sexual harassment, dating violence, domestic violence, or stalking, you may use one of the following methods.
+To report an incident of sexual assault, sexual harassment, dating violence, domestic violence, or stalking, you may use one of the methods listed below.